 Is it really important to know how to read a police report?
-In a manner of speaking — yes, absolutely.

-So what’s the point of the police report?
+What’s the point of the police report?

 - Are both your vehicle and the other party’s vehicle identified correctly?
 This is another piece of information that may have to be tracked down if it’s improperly recorded.